mikekeith52/AllStatesForecast/user_guide.md

   - **plot_fitted** : bool, default False
     - whether you want each model's fitted values plotted on the graph as a light dashed line
     - only works when graphing one model at a time (ignored otherwise)
     - this may not be available for some models
+  - **metric** : one of {'mape','rmse','mae','r2'}
+    - the error/accuracy metric to consider
   - **print_model_form** : bool, default False
     - whether to print the model form to the console of the models being plotted
-  - **print_mapes** : bool, default False
+  - **print_metric** : bool, default False
-    - whether to print the MAPEs to the console of the models being plotted
+    - whether to print the metric specified in metric to the console of the models being plotted
 ```python
 >>> f.plot()
 >>> f.plot(models=['arima','tbats'])